NIVANorge/Mobius/Applications/SimplyP/README.md

 Examples of potential model uses include:

 1. Interpolating sparse monitoring data, to provide more ecologically-relevant estimates of in-stream phosphorus concentrations, or more accurate estimates of loads delivered downstream to lakes or estuaries;
 2. Hypothesis testing and highlighting knowledge and data gaps.
-This in turn could be used to help design monitoring startegies and experimental needs, and prioritise areas for future model development;
+This in turn could be used to help design monitoring strategies and experimental needs, and prioritise areas for future model development;
 3. Exploring the potential response of the system to future environmental change (e.g. climate, land use and management), including potential storm and low-flow dynamics;
 4. Providing evidence to support decision-making, e.g. to help set water quality and load reduction goals, and advise on means of achieving those goals.